Biplane fighter aces

 On the evening of 4 April 1942 more than one hundred aircraft from KG 1, KG 4, StG 2 and JG 54 joined together in a single concentration to attack Soviet ships on the Neva River in Leningrad in a mission code named ”Eisstoss” (Ice Thrust).

-During the drawn out air combat, JG54 claimed twenty Soviet fighters shot down – including the 2000th victory by JG 54, claimed by Oberfeldwebel Rudolf Klemm (totally 42 victories).
-One of the shot down and killed pilots were Leytenant Maksimov, who was shot down over Seiskor Island in the Gulf of Finland.
+During the drawn-out air combat, JG54 claimed twenty Soviet fighters shot down – including the 2000th victory by JG 54, claimed by Oberfeldwebel Rudolf Klemm (totally 42 victories).
+One of the shot down and killed pilots was leitenant Maksimov, who was shot down over Seiskari Island in the Gulf of Finland.

-The Soviets reported 18 German aircraft shot down including four by Aleksandr Baturin, but this is totally unsupported with Luftwaffe loss statistics, according to which not a single German aircraft was lost over Leningrad on this date.
+The Soviets reported 18 German aircraft shot down, but this is totally unsupported with Luftwaffe loss statistics, according to which not a single German aircraft was lost over Leningrad on this date.

 The German raid was however a failure when the Soviet ships only suffered minor damages.